|Posted on:||Friday, 8th April, 2022|

 The devastating impacts of climate change and crises are felt most acutely by those living in more risk prone and marginalised environments – most often the poorest communities worldwide.
 As persons with disabilities represent 1 in 5 people living in poverty globally, disability inclusion is a human rights issue and must be taken into account in all interventions, including those related to climate.

-CBM UK is pleased to share a new Policy Paper 'Locating disability inclusion in action on climate change' that examines the interlinkages between climate change and disability, illustrating the disproportionate impact on people with disabilities living in poor communities who have done least to contribute towards climate change.
+CBM UK is pleased to share a new Policy Paper 'Locating disability inclusion in action on climate change' (open link in new tab) that examines the interlinkages between climate change and disability, illustrating the disproportionate impact on people with disabilities living in poor communities who have done least to contribute towards climate change.
 Armed with this knowledge, we ask “what can we do to make climate action inclusive of all?”

 CBM UK’s Evidence and Advocacy Manager, Ursula Grant, says: